co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 1. First create a custom error type
     ```csharp
-    public class UserNotFoundError
-    {
-        public required string UserId { get; init; }
-    }
+    public record UserNotFoundError(string UserId);
     ```
-2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to an `IResult` that you want to return in your WebAPI:
+2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to a type that you want to return in your Web-API (the type doesn't has to be a HttpResult):
     ```csharp
     public class UserNotFoundErrorMapper : IResultErrorMapper<UserNotFoundError, ProblemHttpResult>
     {